What is Music Therapy

 The BA in Music Therapy program at Montclair State University, approved by the American American Music Therapy Association (AMTA), normally takes 4 1/2 years to complete.
 The training of a music therapist is a unique combination of music, psychology and music therapy, including music therapy clinical work.

 In addition to regular coursework, a six-month full-time supervised internship is required.
 Students may intern at any of the over 150 approved internship facilities across the United States.
-While some MSU students intern in this immediate area, many take advantage of the opportunity to work in another part of the country.
+While some Montclair State students intern in this immediate area, many take advantage of the opportunity to work in another part of the country.
 The intensive spirit of the internship provides the student with the day-to-day supervision necessary to refine one’s clinical skills and end one’s academic training.
 Some internships provide a stipend and/or room and board.

 The graduate of this program is eligible to apply to take the examination for Board Certified Music Therapist (MT-BC) through the Certification Board for Music Therapists.